gogobook/my-asp-dot-net/ch6.md

 Using explicit casts and a bit of care and attention, you can convert any instance of a simple value type to almost any other.
-However, there are limitations on what you can do with explicit type conversions —as far as value types are concerned, you can only convert to and from the numeric and char types and enum types.
+However, there are limitations on what you can do with explicit type conversions ——as far as value types are concerned, you can only convert to and from the numeric and char types and enum types.
 You cannot directly cast Booleans to any other type or vice versa.
 If you need to convert between numeric and string, you can use